fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-19-automate-your-tv.md

       service: homeassistant.turn_off
       entity_id: switch.living_room_lamp
 ```
+As long as you have HDMI CEC enabled in your Enigma2 image settings, your TV should turn on and off accordingly with those automations.

 ## Wrap Up
-I hope you find this component useful.
-I'll be looking to push this into the main Home Assistant repo soon.
+I hope you find this platform useful.
+I'll be looking to push this into the main Home Assistant repo soon, after I add some tests to the new platform.

 [1]: https://home-assistant.io